uhaseeb85/Research/RULE_EXECUTION_SEQUENCE.md

 ## 🎯 Two Distinct Rule Types

-You're absolutely right that there are **two distinct types of rules** that need to be separated:

 ### 1. **Eligibility Rules** - "Can this customer use this token?"
 - **Purpose**: Determine which authentication methods are available to a customer